 President Richard Nixon returned to Washington on Thursday (i June), having completed his visits to the Soviet Union, Iran and poland.

-President Richard Nixon returned to Washington on Thursday (i June), having completed his visits to the Soviet Union, Iran and poland.
+Background: President Richard Nixon returned to Washington on Thursday (i June), having completed his visits to the Soviet Union, Iran and poland.
 Addressing a joint session of Congress upon his return, President Nixon asked that there be no hesitation in the ratification of the treaty with the Soviet Union limiting strategic arms.

 During his 24-hour visit to Poland, the U.S. leader held talks with Communist Party Chief Edward Gierek and Prime Minister Piotr Jargazwicz on international problems and bilateral questions.
 Mr. Nixon is the first U.S. President ever to visit Poland.